cowang/Variable-Value.github.io/README.md

 # Variable-Value.github.io
-The Variable-Value approach uses variables for changing state and values for semantics.
+The Variable-Value approach uses variables for changing state and values for understanding states